Let’s Talk Sex

 Sexual intimacy is a way of feeling loved, showing love, and experiencing pleasure.
 It is a part of living, and it is a part of dying.

 In my clinical practice I see individuals or couples experiencing sexual distress.
 I explore their sexual distress in the context of their sexual identity, their sexual function and their sexual relationship (actual or desired).
-We usually experience these three domains as a narrative, a story: it is a story we tell ourselves, a story we tell our partners and a story we tell others.
-When it comes to sexual desire and ageing and illness, society expresses a story of decline, and we subconsciously incorporate this into our personally held view.
+We usually experience these three domains as a narrative, a story: it is a story we tell ourselves, a story we tell our partners and a story we may tell others.

-I work with people to change the narrative they tell themselves: I encourage them to reframe their narrative from one of powerlessness, decline and distress, to a narrative of explore, experiment and create a ‘new sexual normal’.
+I work with people to change the narrative they tell themselves: I encourage them to reframe their narrative from one of powerlessness, decline and distress, to a narrative of explore, experiment and creation of a ‘new sexual normal’.

-Dr Vicki Windholz is a psychosexual medicine specialist, holding public appointments at Monash Health & the Royal Women’s Hospital, and consulting privately at Women’s and Men’s Health Physiotherapy Camberwell Rooms, 549 Burke Rd Camberwell.
+Dr Vicki Windholz is a psychosexual medicine specialist, holding public appointments at Monash Health & the Royal Women’s Hospital, and consulting privately at Women’s & Men’s Health Physiotherapy Camberwell Rooms, 549 Burke Rd, Camberwell.